thomasbuddyman/pillars/style/html/README.md

 We also follow these rules in order to keep our code easy to read, understand and maintain:

 * Use names that are as short as possible but as long as necessary.
+With BEM your class attributes may and will get long.
+Some thing it's '*ugly*' but we're not obsessed with '*pretty*' code -- this naming convention makes our code easy to work with, saving us time and trouble, and that's all that matters.
+That said, we strive to write the cleanest code we can, and believe that even with BEM your code can be '*pretty*'.
 * Use the prefix `js__` for classes that JavaScript uses to trigger behaviour.
 These classes should never be used for styling purposes.
   * Example: `js__accordion` would trigger an accordion behaviour, but a separate `accordion` class would be used for styling.
 * Group related class names.
 Prefer separating groups of classes with a double space: